 Happy Birthday Tim Berners-Lee; Gemini post-modern philosophers

-Sunday, June 8, 2008 at 01:27PM A birthday greeting to Sir Tim Berners-Lee, born 8 June 1955, creator of the blogosphere.
+A birthday greeting to Sir Tim Berners-Lee, born 8 June 1955, creator of the blogosphere.
 Unavoidably, cyber-presence, the binary code, everything mediated, is owed to the Twins.
 Gemini, the Third sign, is preeminently the sign of communication of information.
 First is the dot, Second the dash, Third is the flash of the difference, the current that leaps from the negative to the positive, meaning constituted by the binary, the digital, the iterative, the multiplicative, the network the Web.
 (Later in the zodiac come the spiders.)

-current privileging of the term “discourse” itself is introduced to contemporary discourse in the work of the French linguist Emile Benveniste (8 June 1902).
+Naturally, Geminis have contributed significantly to post-modern communication concepts.
+The current privileging of the term “discourse” itself is introduced to contemporary discourse in the work of the French linguist Emile Benveniste (8 June 1902).
 Lechte, in the indispensible 50 Key Contemporary Thinkers (1994) writes: that "B. sees language as essentially a dialogue between two or more parties, unlike a signal system. . . . this means that human language has an undeniable poetic and fictive character to it."
-Roland Barthes essay, "Why I Love Benveniste" indicates his importance.

-fortifying the borders of the Enlightenment.
-He has confidence that the reasonably human can prevail.
-In the title of his seminal work Knowledge and Human Interests (1968) a dichotomy is suggested and the word "interests" calls attention to itself with its vagueness.
-The question raised is how to balance the powerful weight Knowledge, of the scientific and technological exploitation of the globe against the concerns of being human.
+The communications theorist Jurgen Habermas (18 June 1929), urges that dialogue itself “calls for participants to engage in interpretation at all levels, thus heightening the degree of each person’s self-understanding as this derives from his or her interaction with others.”
+We all have an “intersubjective recognition” of the validity of the other’s utterance.
+Habermas’s development of the idea of “intersubjectivity”as a counter to both solipsism and scientistic objectivity has been indispensable to recent thinking about identity.
+He stands on a high mountain range separating Modernism and Post-Modernism, fortifying the borders of the Enlightenment.
+He has confidence that the "reasonably human can prevail".
+In the title of his seminal work Knowledge and Human Interests (1968) a dichotomy is suggested and the word "interests" calls attention to itself with its implied betweenity.
+The question raised is how to balance the powerful weight, Knowledge: the scientific and technological exploitation of the globe, against the concerns of being human.
 Gemini is the associate of borders.
 Habermas wishes us to maintain the border, but to cross it freely.
-This is the pious hope of the herm-builder.
+In fact, he says: "The borders of truth are movable."

 "Interest" comes from the latin inter esse, to be between.
 This Gemini experience of being as a twoness, or a multiplicity, or a passage, and the associated curiousity of the child, restlessness of the adolescent, energy of the youth, this vivacity and wit to connect, is Gemini's continual gift to life.

-properties of communication than feminism, grappling with the psychosocial and historical irreducibility of the binarism of gender.
-French feminist linguistic philosopher Luce Irigaray enriches the feminist debate with the experience of Gemini consciousness, beginning with her tour de force deconstruction of gender binaries in the 1974 Speculum of the Other Woman.
+No aspect of post-modern thought has a more urgent claim to examination fundamental assumptions about communication than feminism, as it grapples with the psychosocial and historical irreducibility of gender binarism.
+French linguistic philosopher Luce Irigaray enriches the feminist debate with the experience of Gemini consciousness, beginning with her tour de force deconstruction of gender binaries in the 1974 Speculum of the Other Woman.
+[Note the mirror, the Geminian doubling].
 Her 1994 book To Be Two, opens with a rhapsodic prologue in which she attempts to describe her awareness of her own birth process, including the moment of her acceptance of her astrological imprint:

 On another level entirely, the oeuvre of American sociolinguist Deborah Tannen (7 June 1945) reiterates the gendered dyadics of discourse: You Just Don't Understand: Women and Men in Conversation; Talking from 9 to 5: Women and Men at Work; That's Not What I Meant!
 How Conversational Style Makes or Breaks Relationships; Conversational Style: Analyzing Talk Among Friends; I Only Say This Because I Love You: Talking to Your Parents, Partner, Sibs, and Kids When You're All Adults; You're Wearing That?: Mothers and Daughters in Conversation.